influxdata/telegraf/plugins/parsers/xpath/README.md

       ok          = "Mode != 'ok'"
 ```

-A configuration can contain muliple *xml* subsections for e.g. the file plugin to process the xml-string multiple times.
+A configuration can contain muliple *xpath* subsections for e.g. the file plugin to process the xml-string multiple times.
 Consult the [XPath syntax][xpath] and the [underlying library's functions][xpath lib] for details and help regarding XPath queries.
 Consider using an XPath tester such as [xpather.com][xpather] or [Code Beautify's XPath Tester][xpath tester] for help developing and debugging
 your query.

+## Configuration (batch)

 Alternatively to the configuration above, fields can also be specified in a batch way.
 So contrary to specify the fields
 in a section, you can define a `name` and a `value` selector used to determine the name and value of the fields in the